 - Personal testimonials.
 Success stories such as “It cured my diabetes,” or “My tumors are gone,” are easy to make up and are not a substitution for scientific evidence.

 - Quick fixes.
 Few diseases or conditions can be treated quickly, even with legitimate products.
+If claims sound too good to be true, they probably are.
 Beware of language such as “lose 30 pounds in 30 days,” or “eliminates skin cancer in days.”

 - “All natural.”
 Some plants found in nature can kill if you eat them.
 Plus, the FDA has found products promoted as “all natural” that contain hidden and dangerously high doses of prescription drug ingredients.

 - Miracle cure.
 Alarms should go off when you see this claim or others like it such as “new discovery” or “scientific breakthrough.”
 A real cure for a serious disease would be all over the media and prescribed by doctors—not buried in print ads, TV infomercials, or on Internet sites.

 - FDA-approved.
 Domestic or imported dietary supplements are not approved by the FDA.

 Finally, if you're tempted to buy an unproven product or one with questionable claims, check with your doctor or other health care professional first.
 You can also check the FDA’s website to see if the agency has already taken action on it.